 Be sure to label all parts before shipping and to make note of them in an inventory, especially if you’re unfamiliar with the machine.
 This makes reassembling much easier after machinery delivery.

 If you or your business lack the resources to transport heavy machinery safely, hiring a professional freight trucking may be the best solution for you.
-At Cowtown Express, we gather the proper documentation, ensure correct loading, and work with highly trained drivers.
+At our freight shipping company, we gather the proper documentation, ensure correct loading, and work with highly trained drivers.

 Whether it’s an oversized machine or a large volume shipment, we have the experience and resources to complete the job.
 Our fleet of heavy haulers includes flatbeds, drop decks, step decks, and other specialized trailers to fit your heavy machinery shipping needs.
 Contact us for a free heavy equipment shipping quote.